-The setting of the site would continue to provide open views of the river corridor with mature vegetation and trees consistent with surrounding vegetation in the middleground to background along the greensided slopes of the surrounding hillsides and mountains.
+The setting of the site would continue to provide open views of the river corridor with mature vegetation and trees consistent with surrounding vegetation in the middle ground to background along the greensided slopes of the surrounding hillsides and mountains.
 However, the water surface would narrow and the views north and south of the site would be constricted with the increase in riparian vegetation within the formerly inundated portions of the reservoir.

 The modified natural river setting would provide boating and fishing recreation experiences anticipated to be similar to the historic naturally functioning river in this region, particularly after restoration goals are achieved.
 Recreation experience quality may be slightly degraded until restoration and revegetation goals are achieved.
 Scenic impacts from draw down of the reservoir would leave a contrast in color between the sediment laden side slopes providing different scenery than expected in a natural river corridor.
-However, with establishment of riparian vegetation, over time naturalization would occur and the contrast would leasen.
+However, with establishment of riparian vegetation, over time naturalization would occur and the contrast would lessen.

 The Pioneer Park West River Access Site would be located along the right bank of the Klamath River just south of the Highway 66 road crossing at the existing Pioneer Park West recreation site.
 Figure A-5 shows the general vicinity/location of the potential river access site.
 This site is accessed via Highway 66 and an existing road connecting the highway to the site.
 A site at this location would provide river access for whitewater boating, fishing, general boating, and informal shoreline recreation opportunities.
-Stakeholders identified this site as a highly valuable take-out location for the Keno Run and a put-in for the Upper Big Bend Run.
-This location is important because the site would be located at a significant gradient change in the river, with the Keno Run at Class III upstream and the Upper Big Bend Run downstream on a more difficult run.
+Stakeholders identified this site as a highly valuable take-out location for the Keno run and a put-in for the Upper Big Bend run.
+This location is important because the site would be located at a significant gradient change in the river, with the Keno run at Class III upstream and the Upper Big Bend run downstream at Class III-IV.
+Thus, this site would provide a safe exit point for less experienced boaters before continuing downstream on a more difficult run.
 Removal of J.C.
-Boyle Dam would remove the flatwater paddle required above the dam, which currently limits boating use of the Keno Run, and would also expose the entire Upper Big Ben Run, which is currently entirely inundated by J.C.
+Boyle Dam would remove the flatwater paddle required above the dam, which currently limits boating use of the Keno run, and would also expose the entire Upper Big Ben run, which is currently entirely inundated by J.C.
 Boyle Reservoir.
 The location of this site fulfills the guiding principles related to new whitewater boating and fishing opportunities, leveraging new river conditions, leveraging an existing recreation setting, using existing road infrastructure, and consideration of safety issues.